 - Properties in high-minority areas and designated disaster areas: Applicants can make 100% of the area's median income

 - Properties in any other area: Applicants can make 80% of the area's median income.

 If the borrower makes more than this, he or she could find a home in a more underserved area with no income limit.
 Upon a successful home search, he or she could use HomeReady.

 Fannie Mae has published HomeReady eligibility maps for each state that detail each geographical area.
-Here are a few of the published maps.
-It can be difficult to see the exact boundaries.
 Be sure to check the property address of the home you want to buy and your income with your lender.

 One aspect of this loan that is not super flexible is the credit score requirement.
 This program requires fairly good scores to qualify.
 Still, borrowers don't have to have perfect credit.

 Fannie Mae requires a score between 680 and 700 to qualify.